HEALTH SECTOR

 MAJOR FIELD BASED PROJECTS

 Health Sector has been delivering its services through its projects, programs and institutions.
-Currently it has been running nine projects and programs
+Currently it has been running twelve projects and programs

 ACCREDITATION